ahmadfajar/vue3-mdb-docs/docs/components/container/app.md

 ---
 outline: [2, 3]
-description: A lightweight components which is used as layout container for your application.
+description: App container is a lightweight components which is used for your application containment.
 ---

 # App Container